ulfschneider/ulf.website/content/posts/2020-06-09-how-jamstack-enables-canadas-largest-food-retailer.md

 - 12m loyalty members with over 600m transactions every year
 - 1.3m products in the grocery catalogue alone

-By moving to the JAMStack for one of their core businesses ("Shop like a mother") they recognized extreme website improvements:
+By moving to the JAMstack for one of their core businesses ("Shop like a mother") they recognized extreme website improvements:

 - 17.5x faster contentful paint (from 12.3s down to 0.7s)
 - 8.2x faster meaningful paint